Time's running out to claim $50K Powerball ticket sold in Indiana

 The $50,000 Powerball Double Play ticket matched four out of five white balls and was purchased at Smoke Shop on South College Avenue in Rensselaer for the April 6 drawing.

 The winning ticket must be claimed no later than 4:30 p.m.
-EDT on Thursday, Oct.
-3, at the Hoosier Lottery Prize Payment Office located at 1302 N. Meridian St. in Indianapolis.
+EDT Oct.
+3 at the Hoosier Lottery Prize Payment Office, 1302 N. Meridian St. in Indianapolis.

-The ticket holder should put their ticket in a safe place, consider meeting with a financial advisor, and contact Hoosier Lottery customer service at 1-800-955-6886 for specific claim instructions.
+The ticket holder should put their ticket in a safe place, consider meeting with a financial adviser, and contact Hoosier Lottery customer service at 800-955-6886 for specific claim instructions.